technogise/dynamo-data-migrations/README.md

     $ cd sample-migrations
     ```

-2. Initialize a new dynamo-data-migrations project in default `TS` specification.
+2. Initialize a new dynamo-data-migrations project.

     ```bash
     $ dynamo-data-migrations init